Dmitry Gorin: Other

-Other notable cases include the child abduction involving Maria Pfeifer, the UCLA student stabbing, a manslaughter incident at a Persian New Year party, a child pornography case involving a UCLA professor, a federal catalytic-converter matter involving members of the Khanna family, Rebecca Grossman fatal-collision prosecution, and the Brian Williams bomb-threat investigation.
+Other notable cases include the child abduction involving Maria Pfeifer, the death of Andrea DelVesco, a manslaughter incident at a Persian New Year party, a child pornography case involving UCLA medical professor Guido Germano, a federal case involving alleged catalytic-converter theft that involved members of the Khanna family, and the prosecution of Rebecca Grossman for the deaths of two children in a hit and run.
+Gorin represented actor Mark Salling during federal criminal proceedings in 2016.